pblumenkamp/Curare/README.md

 All results, including the conda environments and a final report, will be written in `results_directory`.

 ### Results
 Curare structures all the results by categories and modules.
-As an example, here are the top two levels of test case results (directories are surounded by *).
+As an example, here is the summarized directory structure of the test-case results (directories are surrounded by *).
 ```
 ├── *analysis*
 │   └── *dge_analysis*